![]() |

 Trajectories are flatter, making range estimation less critical.

-Momentum and energy levels are elevated, enhancing terminal performance over a wider range distances and speeds.
+Momentum and energy levels are elevated, enhancing terminal performance over a wider range of distances and speeds.

 Having said all this, as well as all the information on the other HV pages, bear in mind that there is no such thing as the magic bullet.
 All we can promise is that, if you place the bullet properly, GS Custom HV bullets will give you the best possible shot.